bryanpi8/bryanpi8/README.md

 - 👋 Hi, I’m @bryanpi8
 - I'm currently a student in electrical engineering.
 - My current focus languages are C++, C, and micropython
-- I’m looking to collaborate on anything
+- I’m willing to collaborate on anything
 - You can reach me at bryanpeters43@gmail.com

 <!---